joshkil/lexgo/README.md

 The Portuguese lexicon used was taken from the [words-pt](https://github.com/jfoclpf/words-pt) repo.
 Obrigado ao estimado programador [@jfoclpf](https://github.com/jfoclpf) por seu excelente trabalho.

 The German lexicon used was taken from the [wortliste](https://github.com/davidak/wortliste) repo.
 Vielen Dank an den geschätzten Programmierer [@davidak](https://github.com/davidak) für seine hervorragende Arbeit.

+The Italian lexicon used was taken from the [paroleitaliane](https://github.com/napolux/paroleitaliane) repo.
+Grazie allo stimato programmatore [@napolux](https://github.com/napolux) per il suo eccellente lavoro.
+This lexicon is in ascii and doesn't include any diacritical marks on the words.
+I'm searching for a better option.

 The python package chardet and the command line tool iconv were very helpful in detecting and converting encondings.